 I also tried some of Red Apple Lipstick's suggested application tips.

 Blush: I mixed Rallye Balm with Red Apple Lipstick's Mix & Mingle lipstick on the back of my hand.
 Then I used my fingertip to dot onto my cheeks and blend.
 I liked the result, which dried down to a satiny (non sticky) finish.
-Just a hint of clear, sheer pink.
+Just a hint of clear, sheer pink that did not last more than an hour.

 Eyeliner: I used the technique shown in the following video to make a "gel" eyeliner.
-Although it worked well, I prefer using water to make a mineral eyeliner.
+Although it worked well, it smudged off within a couple hours.
 I also don't know how my eyes would react if I used Rallye balm at the lash roots every day.
-Maybe it would be fine, and maybe I'll try it at some point—a lot of people use castor oil as a lash growth serum.
+Maybe it would be fine—a lot of people use castor oil as a lash growth serum.
+But given how the skin around my mouth reacted, I don't feel up to the experiment.

 Rallye Balm purchased by me.
 Photos taken by me.